kerrishotts/pgday/workshops/2017/campp/index.md

 ## Prerequisites

+The following prerequisites are required.
+Versions used for testing follow.

 * Cordova or PhoneGap CLI installed
 * Native SDKs installed as needed
 * Comfortable with terminal and CLI
 * Enough knowledge of the native SDKs to be dangerous

-I have tested with:
+Versions tested with:

 * iOS
     * macOS Sierra (10.12.4)
     * Xcode 8.3.1
-    * Cordova CLI 6.5.0 and 7.0.0
+    * Cordova CLI 7.0.0
     * `cordova-ios` 4.3.1

 * Android